hhas/SwiftAutomation/doc-source/3 understanding-apple-events.md

   textedit.documents[1].text.paragraphs

-all refer to sections of data that's actually stored in a single `NSTextStorage` object within TextEdit's Model layer.
+do not identify actual `character`, `word`, or `paragraph` object instances, but instead describe how to locate a range of data within a single `NSTextStorage` instance.
 This decoupling of the AEOM from the Model layer's structure allows applications to present data in a way that is convenient to the user, i.e. easy and intuitive to understand and use.

 Finally, one-to-many relationships may be selective in identifying a subset of related elements according to their individual class or shared superclasses.
 For example: